jsmoriss/jsm-decolorize/readme.txt

 A simple plugin to decolorize the colorful admin menu icons added by some plugins like NextGEN Gallery, Perfect Images, Wordfence Security, and many more.

+No setup required - simply activate the plugin to decolorize the admin menu icons.

 == Installation ==

 == Frequently Asked Questions ==